 Malcolm F. MacLean IV, 47, is the Managing Partner and Director of Tokyo-based Star Asia Group, which Mr. MacLean cofounded in 2006.
 Mr. MacLean is responsible for the day-to-day investment activities at the firm as co-Chair of the Investment Committee.
-Mr. MacLean is also the co-Founder of Taurus Capital Partners LLC, based in Los Angeles, which makes opportunistic investments in public and private companies, partnerships and other structured vehicles, and the Founder of Duart Capital Management LLC.
+Mr. MacLean is also the co-Founder and Managing Member of Taurus Capital Partners LLC, based in Los Angeles, which makes opportunistic investments in public and private companies, partnerships and other structured vehicles.
+Mr MacLean has over 24 years in the global investment business.